contributte/tracy/.docs/README.md

 Links are generated for presenters which:

-- Are registered into DIC (should be all of them, if application is not misconfigured)
+- Are registered into DIC (should be all of them, if the application is not misconfigured).
-- Inherits from Nette\Application\UI\Presenter
+- Inherit from `Nette\Application\UI\Presenter`.
-- Have at least one action or render method without parameters (or with optional parameters only)
+- Have at least one action or render method without parameters (or with optional parameters only).

 ![Navigation panel](assets/navigation-panel.png?raw=true)